Neirea/move-brick-game/README.md

 -   15 levels sorted by difficulty: from easy to hard
 -   Touch devices support
--   it's Progressive Web App (PWA), so it works offline
+-   it's Progressive Web App (PWA) and it works offline